NZAVS Present at Parliament to 'Let them Live out of the Labs'

-NZAVS headed to the capital to present to the Primary Production Select Committee about the 'Out of the Labs' petition that was recently handed over to parliament.
+NZAVS headed to the capital to present to the Primary Production Select Committee about the 'Out of the Labs' petition that was recently submitted to parliament.

-In New Zealand each year between 220 – 300 thousand animals used for research, testing, and teaching.
+In New Zealand, each year around 300 thousand animals are used for research, testing, and teaching.

-In 2015 (most recent data available): 88,200 animals euthanised immediately following the completion of research.
+In 2015 88,200 animals were euthanised immediately following the completion of research.

 That’s 240 animals killed every day.
 In recent years, this number has been between 80,000 and 110,000 animals euthanised in the space of a year.